madang804/weather-app-terraform/README.md

 ## Deploying to AWS Elastic Beanstalk

-The Flask app is deployed to AWS Elastic Beanstalk via the AWS Console.
+The Flask app is deployed to AWS Elastic Beanstalk via terraform (IaC).
 Below is a step-by-step guide.

 #### 1. Zip Application Files
 - Create a `.zip` file that includes `application.py`, `requirements.txt` and `Procfile`.